 Now there's an unusual way to attack an enemy!
 All Gideon and his men did was blow, smash, and stand.
-And one more thing.
+Oh, and one more thing.
 Depend.
-That is, this attack...

 2. The attack involved dependence upon the Lord.
 Put yourself in the shoes of Gideon and his men again.
-If God didn't work, they were dead ducks!
+If God didn't work, they were dead in the water.
 Really!
 There they were, standing right next to the enemy's camp.
 They had actually come right to the enemy, and in essence, by their noise-making said, "Here we are!"

 Remember, they're severely outnumbered.
-They have no real weapons.
+They have no weapons.
 And they've just awakened the enemy!